pracsol/ModernDiskQueue/README.md

 * You have a reliable way to **determine the object type after dequeue ops and deserialize accordingly**.

-However, if you're only storing a single complex object type per queue, it’s more elegant to encapsulate your serialization logic within an ISerializationStrategy.
-This allows you to pass the object itself to MDQ, without explicitly making calls to an intermediate (de)serialization service.
+However, if you're only storing a single complex object type per queue, it may be more elegant to encapsulate your serialization logic within an `ISerializationStrategy`.
+This allows you to pass an object directly to MDQ, without making explicit calls to an intermediate (de)serialization service.

 ## Transactions